Covid-19 grants linked to business rate properties in Wales

 This grant is being provided to you as de minimis aid under EC Regulation 1407/2013.
 You can find out more about what this is here: ‘de minimis aid summary’.
 A grant provided to you under this scheme will be relevant if you have applied, or are planning to apply, for support in the future under de minimis.

-The value of the support you are receiving under this scheme will be either £10,000 or £25,000 depending on which grant you qualify for.
+The value of the support you are receiving under this scheme will depend on which grant you qualify for.

 You will need to declare this amount to any other support agencies that ask you how much de minimis aid you have had.
 For the purposes of the de minimis Regulation, you must keep a record of this grant for 3 years from the date you receive it.